About Our Accident Law Firm In Charleston

 The Law Firm of Hill, Peterson, Carper, Bee & Deitzler, PLLC, began in 1980, when senior partner, R. Edison Hill, departed a large corporate and insurance defense firm to begin a small personal injury practice.
 Today, our eight attorneys engage exclusively in representing personal injury victims.

 We have decades of experience representing clients in Charleston, West Virginia and nationwide.
-If you have been seriously injured, call our firm today to discuss the details of your case at 304-205-1810 or 800-797-9730.
+If you have been seriously injured in a motor vehicle accident or another serious incident, call our firm today to discuss the details of your case at 800-797-9730.

 Once inside the building, you will be greeted by our receptionist or another staff member in our reception area.
 You may be ushered to one of our three downstairs conference rooms.
 Our first floor consists of the library, conference rooms, attorney offices, kitchen and porticos.